 - Dull or throbbing facial pain

-- The feeling that your jaw is “locked” making it difficult to move, open, or close your mouth
+- The feeling that your jaw is “locked” makes it difficult to move, open, or close your mouth

 - Headaches, especially after waking up from rest

-A TMJ injury can occur as a result of a greater impact on your neck or skull area.
+A TMJ injury can occur due to a more significant impact on your neck or skull area.
 If you physically struck your head to something in your vehicle, for instance, such as an airbag, there’s a good chance your jaw muscles are affected.

 Multiple research studies have also shown that the same types of violent back-and-forth motions that can cause whiplash can also lead to TMJ symptoms.
 In other cases, you may even have a broken jaw bone or sprained joint that you weren’t even aware of!

-Many jaw disorders may not resolve on their own since the patient needs to continually use their jaw to talk, eat, or just lie comfortably.
-Never ignore TMJ-like symptoms since they can also indicate a traumatic brain injury or another serious disorder of the brain or skull.
+Many jaw disorders may not resolve on their own since the patient needs to continually use their jaw to talk, eat, or lie comfortably.
+Never ignore TMJ-like symptoms since they can also indicate a traumatic brain injury or another severe disorder of the brain or skull.